RSDKModding/RSDKv5-Decompilation/FAQ.md

 # Using Sonic Origins RSDK Files
 ### Q: Why is there no audio?
 A: Sonic Origins doesn't have any music or sound effects contained in the games' data files, instead storing and handling all in-game audio itself through Hedgehog Engine 2.
-You can fix this by simply inserting the audio files other versions of the games.
+You can fix this by simply inserting the audio files from other versions of the games.

 ### Q: Why is the Drop Dash disabled by default?
 How do I turn it on?
 A: By default, the game mode is set to Classic Mode, which disables the Drop Dash.
 The only way to change this is through a mod, either by changing the default value of the `game.playMode` global variable in `GameConfig.bin` or by setting the variable to another value via scripts.